DBCDK/communityservice/src/readme.md

     # create database elvis;
     # \q

-Then copy `template.env` to `env.env` and modify to match your local setup.
+Then copy `environments/developer.env` to `current.env` and modify to match your local setup.
 The various settings are [described in the main README](../README.md).

 ## Service

-Use `npm run dev` to start a local server according to the settings in `env.env`.
+Use `npm run dev` to start a local server according to the settings in `current.env`.
 The server restarts when the source code changes.

 ## Lint